ve4edj/umes-tutor/README.md

  - make Course Details / Availability Details a modal popup ('x' button in TR corner, Save / Cancel / Delete buttons [blue/yellow/red], disable delete when adding new)
  - system for approving tutor (Send email to 'Approvers' group with link, when link is clicked to approve, send notification to tutor with details)
  - Typeahead on homepage -> 'tutors are available in these courses: start typing to search' (results are "courseNumber - numTutors")
+ - style font awesome icons to be constant width in modal dialog

 Add to Registration / Tutor Profile